 - The Web preview and the mobile preview on the apps may take longer to load

-- The Editor may start to feel more sluggish for larger screens
+- The Editor may start to feel more sluggish for screens with hundreds of layers

-The Proto.io plugins do this by default to easily allow:
+The Proto.io Design plugins do this by default to easily allow:

 - Adding interactions on an individual layer, eg. a "Button" group/layer

-- To facilitate Layer transformations using States and State transitions, eg. Moving a layer between two states
+- To facilitate Layer transformations using States and State transitions, eg. Animating a layer between two states

-You probably need to apply this on just a small number of layers!
+You probably need to apply this to just a small number of layers!

 |Sketch layers - Group with "@" character in front of its name||Proto.io Layers - Group imported as a single image|